the-trash/the_comments/README.md

 * Moderation for comments and simple Admin UI
 * Spam traps instead Captcha. *I hate Captcha*
 * Blacklists for IP and UserAgent
-* Denormalization for fast and Request-free comment list building
+* Denormalization for fast and Request-free Recent comments building
 * Ready for external content filters (<b>sanitize</b>, <b>RedCloth</b>, <b>Markdown</b>)
 * Highlighting and Jumping to comment via anchor
 * Ready for Rails4 (and Rails::Engine)